Search for pairs of muons with small displacements in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Object reconstruction and event selection

 Candidate events are required to have at least one \pp interaction vertex with a minimum of two associated tracks, where each track has \pt $> 500$ \MeV~\cite{ATL-PHYS-PUB-2015-026}.
 In events with multiple vertices, the primary vertex is defined as the vertex with the highest scalar sum of the squared transverse momenta of its associated tracks.

 Muon candidates are reconstructed in the pseudorapidity range $\lvert \eta \rvert < 2.5$ by matching MS tracks with ID tracks.
 The muons are required to be matched to the muons that fired the trigger.
 As requirements on the transverse momentum, \pt, of the muons are imposed in the online trigger decision, higher \pt requirements of $\pt > 20$ GeV are applied to the muons to ensure that trigger efficiencies are constant in the relevant phase-space.
 The muons must satisfy the Medium identification requirements defined in Ref.~\cite{MUON-2018-03}.
+Nominal track reconstruction was used and it was verified by MC simulations that the nominal tracking reconstruction efficiency, including the muon identification efficiency, is flat as a function of \abdzero in the entire \abdzero region $(0-3)$ mm that is used in this search.
 Isolation criteria are applied to each muon in order to suppress contributions of muons from the decays of hadronic sources.
 The isolation variable named ``PflowLoose'' defined in Ref.~\cite{MUON-2018-03} is applied using the working point where the $\Delta R$ parameter is varied.

-To reduce background contributions from prompt SM processes a selection cut of $\abdzero \geq 0.1$ mm is made, where \dzero is the transverse impact parameter of the muon's track with respect to the beam line.
+To reduce background contributions from prompt SM processes a selection cut of $\abdzero \geq 0.1$ mm is made.
 No selection cuts are made on the longitudinal impact parameter, $z_0$.

 Selected events are required to have at least two muons of opposite electric charge passing all the selection criteria.
 Although this search probes non-prompt muons, muons from prompt process, such as from the decay of a $Z$ boson, can be included in the control regions (defined in Section~\ref{sec:bkgest}) due to the resolution of the transverse impact parameter.
 In order to reduce contributions of di-muon events from the decay of $Z$ bosons the invariant mass of the two muons must be $\geq 110$ \GeV.
 Further selection cuts are made to provide control regions (CRs), validation regions (VRs) and signal regions (SRs) as described in Section~\ref{sec:bkgest}.